Hopper (microarchitecture): History

 In November 2019, a well-known Twitter account posted a tweet revealing that the next architecture after Ampere would be called Hopper, named after computer scientist and United States Navy rear admiral Grace Hopper, one of the first programmers of the Harvard Mark I. The account stated that Hopper would be based on a multi-chip module design, which would result in a yield gain with lower wastage.

-During the 2022 Nvidia GTC, Nvidia officially announced Hopper.
+During the March 2022 Nvidia GTC, Nvidia announced Hopper.

 In late 2022, due to US regulations limiting the export of chips to the People's Republic of China, Nvidia adapted the H100 chip to the Chinese market with the H800.
 This model has lower bandwidth compared to the original H100 model.
 In late 2023, the US government announced new restrictions on the export of AI chips to China, including the A800 and H800 models.
 This led to Nvidia creating another chip predicated on Hopper microarchitecture: the H20, a modified version of the H100.
 The H20 had become the most prominent chip in the Chinese market as of 2025.

 By 2023, during the AI boom, H100s were in great demand.
 Larry Ellison of Oracle Corporation said that year that at a dinner with Nvidia CEO Jensen Huang, he and Elon Musk of Tesla, Inc. and xAI "were begging" for H100s, "I guess is the best way to describe it.
 An hour of sushi and begging".

 In January 2024, Raymond James Financial analysts estimated that Nvidia was selling the H100 GPU in the price range of $25,000 to $30,000 each, while on eBay, individual H100s cost over $40,000.
 As of February 2024, Nvidia was reportedly shipping H100 GPUs to data centers in armored cars.

+Export controls and international trade issues

+In early 2026, Nvidia’s Hopper-based H200 AI accelerator became a focal point in international trade disputes involving U.S. export policy and Chinese import controls.
+Although the U.S. government approved the limited export of H200 chips to China under specific security conditions, reports indicated that Chinese customs officials prevented shipments of the processors from entering the country despite the U.S. clearance, leading suppliers to pause production of H200 components amid uncertainty over the import block.
+Chinese authorities reportedly instructed domestic firms against purchasing the chips unless necessary, though no formal ban was publicly announced and the long-term status of the restrictions remained unclear.
+The situation highlighted the geopolitical sensitivities surrounding advanced AI hardware exports and the complex interplay between U.S. export regulations and Chinese import policies.

+In May 2026, the US government's export controls on the Nvidia H200 processor became a key discussion point during US president Donald Trump's state visit to China.
+The US allowed 10 Chinese companies, including Alibaba Group, Tencent, ByteDance, and JD.com, and distributors including Lenovo and Foxconn, to purchase NVIDIA's H200 chips.